abelgideon/Pomodoro-Timer/README.md

 # Pomodoro Timer

-This project is part of freeCodeCamp's **Front End Development Libraries** course.
 The Pomodoro Timer helps users manage their work and break intervals by following the Pomodoro technique.
 It provides a simple interface to set work session and break durations, start or pause the timer, and reset it.

 ## Features